 Indiana's CASA program (the Indiana Child Advocates Network) was founded in 1989, and Indiana CASA programs are now located in 86 of Indiana's counties.
 Indiana state law requires the appointment of either a GAL (attorney guardians ad litems) or a trained CASA volunteer in all Child in Need of Services, or “CHINS” cases, which are abuse and neglect cases.

-CASA of Floyd County was created to represent and protect the best of interest of children.
+CASA of Floyd County was created to represent and protect the best interest of children.
 Staff members and community volunteers are a part of a legal process that ensures these children receive a safe, permanent home.

 HOW YOU CAN HELP